fantauzzi/where_am_I/README.md

 source devel/setup.bash
 roslaunch my_robot world.launch
 ```
-Gazebo and RViz will start, showing the environment, placing a blue robot in it.
+Gazebo and RViz will start, showing the environment and placing a blue robot in it.

 In another shell, in the same directory, run:
 ```shell script